knocklabs/docs/pages/integrations/email-attachments.md

 }
 ```

-**Note**: each attachment object must be less than 10mb but there may be lower limits from your email provider.
+**Note**: each attachment object must be less than 10mb but check with your email provider to see if they set a lower limit.

 ## Sending attachments in your notify call

-Once you've specified your attachment key in your eamil template, the last step is to send the data along to Knock.
-Remember that you need to base64 encode the contents of the file!
+Once you've specified your attachment key in your email template, the last step is to send the data along to Knock.
+Remember that you need to base64 encode the contents of the file.

 ```js Sending attachment data
 import { Knock } from "@knocklabs/node";